PRE-COLLEGE PROGRAMS FAQs

 The number of students selected varies each year depending on the number of slots made available by graduating seniors.

-The University of Maryland College Park Upward Bound program is currently funded to serve one hundred and seventy-two (172) students and the Upward Bound Math & Science program is currently funded to serve seventy (70) students.
+The University of Maryland College Park Upward Bound program is currently funded to serve one hundred and seventy-two (172) students.

 Is There A Program Fee?